 - Subtract the selling costs from the market value to arrive at the net realizable value.

 Thus, the formula for net realizable value is:

 Inventory market value - Costs to complete and sell goods = Net realizable value

 ABC International has a green widget in inventory with a cost of $50.
 The market value of the widget is $130.
 The cost to prepare the widget for sale is $20, so the net realizable value is $60 ($130 market value - $50 cost - $20 completion cost).
 Since the cost of $50 is lower than the net realizable value of $60, you continue to record the inventory item at its $50 cost.

 In the following year, the market value of the green widget declines to $115.
 The cost is still $50, and the cost to prepare it for sale is $20, so the net realizable value is $45 ($115 market value - $50 cost - $20 completion cost).
 Since the net realizable value of $45 is lower than the cost of $50, you should record a loss of $5 on the inventory item, thereby reducing its recorded cost to $45.

-If this calculation does result in a loss, you should charge the loss to the cost of goods sold expense with a debit, and credit the inventory account to reduce the value of the inventory account.
+If this calculation does result in a loss, charge the loss to the cost of goods sold expense with a debit, and credit the inventory account to reduce the value of the inventory account.
 If the loss is material, you may want to segregate it in a separate loss account, which more easily draws the attention of a reader of a company's financial statements.

 Net realizable value can also refer to the aggregate total of the ending balances in the trade accounts receivable account and the offsetting allowance for doubtful accounts.
 This net amount represents the amount of cash that management expects to realize once it collects all outstanding accounts receivable.